WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 # Join this Discord [server](https://discord.gg/rHMa3sMse7) for updates regarding everything!

+# Use this [website](https://whysoooofurious.github.io/Ultimate-Sideloading-Guide/) instead of Github!

 # THE MADNS IS NOT AVAILABLE CURRENTLY!
-EVEN THOUGH THE GUIDE REFERS TO IT

 # This guide nor the app guides are not finished!
 Please proceed with caution!